vmdinolfo/Team5_FinalProject/README.md

 # Do you know your stroke risk?

+> 📌 DISCLAIMER: This notebook is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.
+It is not intended to serve as a medical application.
+There is no representation as to the accuracy of the output of this application and it is presented without warranty.

 Team 5: Jeff Brown, Vincent Dinolfo, Emily Frels, Jeanine Vincent

 ## Project Description